LoriAzniveBerberian/LoriAzniveBerberian.github.io/project.md

 > How much of kelp canopy variability can we predict using only kelp’s own recent history?

 If a simple, regularized linear model using only past canopy already explains a large fraction of variance, then that provides a strong null model.
-Future wildfire or climate impacts can then be framed as deviations from this baseline, rather than from raw observations alone.

 ---

 ## 2. Data